 - Being a “no show” is unacceptable.

-- Changing a ‘no’ to a ‘yes’ is OK only if it will not upset the hosts’ arrangements.
+- Changing a ‘no’ to a ‘yes’ is only okay if it will not upset the hosts’ arrangements.

 4. “May I bring…”